 You don’t need to worry about walking around during the daytime in the immediate vicinity of the metro station, it’s quite safe.

 Find Nature at Parque Arvi

-From the Santo Domingo station, you can board another gondola cable car (ticket is apart from the metro) and head deep in Parque Arvi, a large nature reserve that sits in the high slopes above Medellin.
+From the Santo Domingo station, you can board another gondola cable car (the ticket is apart from the metro) and head deep in Parque Arvi, a large nature reserve that sits on the high slopes above Medellin.

 Here you will find ample hiking trails and activities like horseback riding, or you’ll find picnic areas, or streams to wander along.

 It’s an incredible way to link nature to the accessibility of the city through public transport.
 Another one of Medellin’s innovations.